purduesigbots/pros-docs/v5/okapi/api/util/abstract-abstract-rate.rst

 delayUntil
 ----------

-Delay the current task until ``itime`` has passed.
+Delay the current task until ``ims`` has passed.
 This method can be used by periodic tasks to ensure a consistent execution frequency.

 .. tabs ::